awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-analytics.rst

       cd YOUR-APP-ROOT-FOLDER
       pod init

 #.
-Open :file:`Podfile` replace the placeholder code with the following.
+Open :file:`Podfile` and replace the placeholder code with the following.
 If the file is not visible your Xcode Project Navigator, right-click the project root and choose :guilabel:`Show in finder`.

    .. code-block:: bash